-- (v) The CGM / TSSPDCL sanctioned evacuation arrangement of solar power from the proposed 15 MW project of the petitioner on 12.12.2017 and the SE / OP / Suryapet / TSSPDCL submitted the work completion report vide letter dated 21.09.2017 for the 15MW project with details of erection of solar PV modules and installation of ABT energy meters.
-CE(SLDC & Telecom) vide letter dated 31.10.2017 had confirmed the real time data of 15 MW project connecting at 132 / 33KV Thungathurty SS at 33 KV level which is integrated to SLDC on 26.10.2017. - (vi) It is further stated that the Government of Telangana State (GoTS), Energy Department, through a letter dated 29-06-2017 gave extension for SCOD on representation up to 30-06-2017 to the solar power projects within the state, who have concluded the PPAs with TS DISCOMS, without any penalty duly following the requirement under CEA and TSTRANSCO guidelines.
+(v) The CGM/TSSPDCL sanctioned evacuation arrangement of solar power from the proposed 15 MW project of the petitioner on 10.11.2017 and the SE / OP / Vikarabad / TSSPDCL submitted the work completion report vide letter dated 16.11.2017 for the 15MW project with details of erection of solar PV modules and installation of ABT energy meters.
+CE(SLDC & Telecom) vide letter dated 22.09.2017 had confirmed the real time data of 15 MW project connecting at 132/33KV Tandur SS at 33 KV level which is integrated to SLDC on 21.09.2017.

+(vi) It is further stated that the Government of Telangana State (GoTS), Energy Department, through a letter dated 29-06-2017 gave extension for SCOD on representation up to 30-06-2017 to the solar power projects within the state, who have concluded the PPAs with TS DISCOMS, without any penalty duly following the requirement under CEA and TSTRANSCO guidelines.
 The Commission had approved the extension of SCOD up to 30-06-2017 by its letter dated 18.08.2017 for the solar power projects of competitive bidding in the year 2015 with a condition to re-fix the tariff and also with a direction to the respondent to file a petition for amending the PPAs in respect of penalties and re-fixation of the tariff.
-The GOTS in its letter dated 23.08.2017 has issued extension of four additional months relating to SCOD up to 31.10.2017 to the solar power projects in the State who have participated in the bidding 2015. - 3.
-The petitioner filed rejoinder with the following additional material averments: - (i) The petitioner attributed to financing agreements which depended on demonstration of ownership of land which was delayed due to issues relating to acquisition and as a result, there was a delay in processing of loans by the banks.
-There was delay in construction of the transmission line.
-There was a delay in grant of approval for evacuation scheme.
-The petitioner requested TSSPDCL on 07.11.2016 seeking approval of scheme for evacuation and issued a reminder on 15.12.2016 which came by way of letter dated 27.02.2017 from the CGM/ Commercial.
-Thus, there is a delay of 103 days in grant of evacuation scheme approval by the respondent.
+The GOTS in its letter dated 23.08.2017 has issued extension of four additional months relating to SCOD up to 31.10.2017 to the solar power projects in the State who have participated in the bidding 2015.

+3. The petitioner filed rejoinder with the following additional material averments:

+(i) The petitioner attributed delays to financing agreements which depended on demonstration of ownership of land which was delayed due to issues relating to acquisition and as a result, there was a delay in processing of loans by the banks.
+There was delay in construction of the transmission line due to delay in grant of approval for evacuation scheme.
+The Company approached the TSSPDCL for approval of route survey and approval for estimated cost of the evacuation system vide letters dated 19 Sept.
+2016, 21-10-2016 and 08-12-2016, however, the proposals were approved by TSSPDCL vide their letter dated 07-02-2017, resulting in delay of more than 5 months.